How old is All Saints?

 Are there Advanced Classes?

-Yes, presently there are Advanced Math classes in fifth through eighth and Advanced ELA in eighth grade.
+Yes, presently there are Advanced Math classes in fifth through eighth, Advanced ELA in eighth grade and Spanish 1 in eighth grade.

 Are there computers in classrooms and are there computer labs?